-Material Accounting Policies Intangible assets The Group's intangible assets are measured at c losses.
-Goodwill and brand names with indefinite assets are amortised over their estimated usefu e useful lives are not amortised.
-All other intar Brand names with finite useful lives One to five years Core systems Five to 10 years Other software Three to five years Customer contracts and relationships Three to 10 years Other intangible assets Nine years Development expenditure is capitalised only if the is technically and commercially feasible, future ev- intends to and has sufficient resources to comple Otherwise, the expenditure is recognised in the C Subsequent to initial recognition, internally-gen less accumulated amortisation and impairment is recognised as an expense in the period in whic conomic benefits are probable and the Group te development and to use or sell the asset. onsolidated Statement of Profit or Loss as inc erated intangible assets are recognised at co osses.
-Expenditure on research activities Software-as-a-Service Configuration and customisation costs incurred arrangement are recognised as operating exper However, some costs are incurred for the developer creates additional capability to the Group's existing recognition criteria for an intangible asset.
-These ses when the services are received. nent of a software code that enhances, modifies g on-premise systems and meets the definition of
+Intangible assets

+The Group's intangible assets are measured at cost less accumulated amortisation and impairment losses.
+Goodwill and brand names with indefinite useful lives are not amortised.
+All other intangible assets are amortised over their estimated useful lives as follows:

+Internally-generated intangible assets

+Development expenditure is capitalised only if the expenditure can be measured reliably, the asset is technically and commercially feasible, future economic benefits are probable and the Group intends to and has sufficient resources to complete development and to use or sell the asset.
+Otherwise, the expenditure is recognised in the Consolidated Statement of Profit or Loss as incurred.

+Subsequent to initial recognition, internally-generated intangible assets are recognised at cost less accumulated amortisation and impairment losses.
+Expenditure on research activities is recognised as an expense in the period in which it is incurred.

+Software-as-a-Service

+Configuration and customisation costs incurred as part of the Group's Software-as-a-Service arrangement are recognised as operating expenses when the services are received.

+However, some costs are incurred for the development of a software code that enhances, modifies, or creates additional capability to the Group's existing on-premise systems and meets the definition of and recognition criteria for an intangible asset.
+These costs are recognised as intangible software assets.